awesome-print/awesome_print/README.md

 exposing their internal structure with proper indentation.
 Rails ActiveRecord objects and usage within Rails templates are supported via included mixins.

-__NOTE__: awesome_print v1.2.0 is the last release supporting Ruby versions prior to v1.9.3 and Rails versions prior to v3.0.
+__NOTE__: awesome_print v1.9.0 may not work on Ruby versions 2.4 or older or Rails versions 4.2 or older.
 The upcoming awesome_print v2.0 will *require* Ruby v1.9.3 or later and Rails v3.0 or later.

 ### Installation ###
     # Installing as Ruby gem